 - Head out and have fun!

-Before going on your first adventure, it’s important to know how to navigate the terrain with your newly purchased or rented snowshoes.
+When snowshoeing as a beginner, it’s important to know how to navigate the terrain with your newly purchased or rented snowshoes.
 As a beginner, the few techniques to get you started with snowshoeing include:

 Walk as you would without snowshoes.
-Allow for some straddling depending on the width of your snowshoe.
-Stride most often on flat or level surfaces
+Allow for some straddling, depending on the width of your snowshoe.
+Stride most often on flat or level surfaces.

 If you fall, a simple approach to get back up is to roll over onto your front.
-Then put one knee up and push yourself up to a half-kneeling position Then raise yourself back to a standing position by using your knees to brace your hands/arms.
-Or if you have poles, use the poles to support yourself as you stand.
+Then, put one knee up and push yourself up to a half-kneeling position.
+Then, raise yourself back to a standing position by using your knees to brace your hands/arms.
+Or, if you have poles, use the poles to support yourself as you stand.

 Check out this quick, 5-minute video for more information on snowshoeing fundamentals: